allesklar/tkh_authentication/README.md

 ## Installation

-Add this line to your application's Gemfile:
+For Rails 4.0.0 and above add this line to your application's Gemfile:

-    gem 'tkh_authentication', '~> 0.0'
+    gem 'tkh_toolbox', '~> 0.9'

+For prior versions of Rails, use this:

+    gem 'tkh_toolbox', '< 0.9'

 And then execute: